My Observations on Writing from Doing it

-With increasing frequency of writing creatively1, I can see that “trying to write” is easier than “trying to write with wit”.
-With regular effort, the idea of “trying to write” has become trivial but if I slip, I easily forget that all I must do is “pick up a fucking pen”!
-The fountain pen is important for me because it makes the act of writing more pleasurable.
-The mechanical pencil is pleasing, too, though I find it more useful in idea-sketching.
+With greater frequency of creative writing1, I have learned that “trying to write” is easier than “trying to write with wit”.
+With regular effort, the idea of “trying to write” has become trivial but when I falter, I tend to forget that all I must do is “pick up a darn pen and start writing again”!
+Especially in such scenarios, the fountain pen is important as it makes the act of writing itself feel more pleasurable, lending a solemn air to what is mundane.
+I find the mechanical pencil to also be enjoyable but more useful in idea-sketching.

 You must stay drunk on writing so reality cannot destroy you.